PoppyZh/Scrape-Inventory-Data-from-Zoolert/README.md

-# Scrape-Inventory-Data-from-Zoolert
-This script scrapes and saves the data from Zoolert.com.
-The product scraped includes disinfectant wipes, hand soaps, convenient noodles, etc.
+This is a small project about using python scripts to scrape and save the data from Zoolert.com.
+This is inspired by our 4-target-stores trip this week.
+I drove around in Brooklyn trying to find some cleaning supplies and disinfecting wipes.
+But I got nothing.
+Later I found zoolert.
+So I decided to write a script and monitor the restocking activities online.

 # About zoolert
-Zoolert alerts consumers of restock of hot products.
-During Cov19, the household items related to cleaning and disinfectanting are frequently sold out.
+Zoolert alerts consumers of restock of products both online and offline.
+During Cov19, the household items related to cleaning and disinfectanting are frequently sold out on Amazon.
 Zoolert allows users to set up alerts to track restocks.

 # Method